Bylaws of the Coon Lake Improvement Association

 SECTION H. Election of officers shall be as follows: President, Treasurer, and two Members at Large on odd numbered years, and Vice President, Secretary, and one Member at Large on even years.

 SECTION I. Removal.
-At a meeting of the Association called for that purpose, the entire Board of Directors, or agent, or any individual director may be removed from office without assignment of cause by the vote of a majority of the membership entitled to vote.
-An officer or agent of the Association may be removed by a majority vote of the Board of Directors whenever in it’s judgment the best interests of the Association will be served by the removal.
+At a meeting of the Association called for that purpose, the entire Board, or agent, or any individual director may be removed from office without assignment of cause by the vote of a majority of the membership entitled to vote.
+An officer or agent of the Association may be removed by a majority vote of the Board whenever in its judgment the best interests of the Association will be served by the removal.

 ARTICLE VI.
 DUTIES OF OFFICERS AND COMMITTEE CHAIRS.